+Saugus believes in the health and safety of every student.
+Pupils in the state are advised to adhere to current immunizations guidelines as recommended by the Advisory committee on Immunization Practices (ACIP) and the federal Centers for Disease Control and Prevention (CDC).
 Students must be immunized against certain communicable diseases.
-Students are prohibited from attending school unless immunization requirement are met for age and grade.
-Beginning January 1, 2016, parents of students in any school, will no longer be allowed to submit a personal beliefs exemption to a currently required vaccine.
-A personal beliefs exemption on file at school prior to January 1, 2016 will continue to be valid until the student enters the next grade span at kindergarten (including transitional kindergarten) or 7th grade.
+Students are prohibited from attending school unless immunization requirements are met for age and grade.
+Beginning January 1, 2016, parents of students in any school will no longer be allowed to submit a personal beliefs exemption to a currently required vaccine.